-NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 105th State Agricultural Convention, assembled in Atlantic City, New Jersey, on February 5-6, 2020, do hereby urge the New Jersey Congressional Delegation to support an effort to amend the Clean Water Act to make it clear that pesticides applied in accordance with their labels are not considered pollutants under the Act.
+NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 106th State Agricultural Convention, assembled through a virtual platform hosted in Trenton, New Jersey, in accordance with COVID-19 pandemic recommendations, on February 17, 2021, do hereby urge the New Jersey Congressional Delegation to support an effort to amend the Clean Water Act to make it clear that pesticides applied in accordance with their labels are not considered pollutants under the Act.

-BE IT FURTHER RESOLVED, that we urge the New Jersey Congressional delegation to support all efforts in Washington to exempt agricultural operations and efforts to control or eradicate invasive species and mosquitoes from NPDES permitting requirements for applications of pesticides when applied in accordance with their labels.

-BE IT FURTHER RESOLVED, that, failing such action, we urge the New Jersey Congressional delegation to support efforts to ensure that the resources required to process these new permits are covered by federal funds and do not strain the already scarce resources of state regulatory agencies or of New Jersey's hard-working farmers.
+39 BE IT FURTHER RESOLVED, that we urge the New Jersey Congressional 40 Delegation to support all efforts in Washington to exempt agricultural operations and efforts 41 to control or eradicate invasive species and mosquitoes from NPDES permitting 42 requirements for applications of pesticides when applied in accordance with their labels.
+43 BE IT FURTHER RESOLVED, that, failing such action, we urge the New Jersey 44 Congressional Delegation to support efforts to ensure that the resources required to process these new permits are covered by federal funds and do not strain the already scarce 45 46 resources of state regulatory agencies or of New Jersey's hard-working farmers.